-Torah of Awakening is all about spiritual transformation – also sometimes called spiritual awakening, liberation, or enlightenment, all meaning essentially the same thing: waking up from the dream of who we think we are, into the deepest level of our being – a radiant field of awareness, free from negativity and connected to the aliveness of the present moment.
+Torah of Awakening is all about spiritual transformation – also sometimes called spiritual awakening, liberation, or enlightenment, all meaning essentially the same thing: waking up from the dream of who we think we are, our ordinary identities based on thoughts and feelings, into the deepest level of our being – a radiant field of awareness, free from negativity and connected to the aliveness of the present moment.
 There we find an abundance of peace, joy, creativity, wisdom and more.

 Ordinarily, we tend to think that we are merely our stories: our personal history, our memories, emotions, opinions, thoughts, and our personality.
 And while it’s true that all those things are parts of who we are, there is a dimension of our being that is far more vast than any of that.
 This deepest dimension of our own being is not secret or hidden; it is in fact right there for you to experience in the present moment, once you learn how to access it.

-The mission of Torah of Awakening is to help you access the inner vastness of your own consciousness through the teachings and practices of Kabbalah.
+The mission of Torah of Awakening is to help you access the inner vastness of your own consciousness through daily online Integral Kabbalah Meditation in community on Zoom and livestream.

-Receive free meditation instruction HERE, or try a free month of membership and experience meditating with us daily HERE.
+Try a free month of basic membership (Nefesh Level) and experience meditating with us daily HERE

 There are many traditions and teachers that can help you awaken, but a path of awakening through the Jewish lineage is fairly rare.
-That’s actually why I started Torah of Awakening, to fulfill this need.
+That’s why I started Torah of Awakening – to fulfill this need.

 Torah of Awakening Today